The Old Texts - Part 1

 Sanskrit

-A famous romance, with strong incertitudes on its real author and its date of composition.
+A famous romance, with strong incertitude on its real author and its date of composition.
 There would be a scene where the hero, Apaharavarman, would have observed a game of chess.
 (If you have more information about this passage, please contact me).

 The Ambassadors from India present the Chatrang to Khosrow I Anushirwan, "Immortal Soul", King of Persia